 \section{Abstract}

 Ultracold atoms trapped in laser-generated optical lattices serve as a versatile platform for quantum simulations.
 However, as these lattices are infinitely stiff, they do not allow to emulate phonon degrees of freedom.
 This restriction can be lifted in emerged optical lattices inside multimode cavities.
 Motivated by recent experimental progress in multimode cavity QED, we propose a scheme to implement and study supersolid and droplet states with phonon-like lattice excitations by coupling a Bose gas to many longitudinal modes of a ring cavity.
 The interplay between contact collisional and tunable-range cavity-mediated interactions leads to a rich phase diagram, which includes elastic supersolid as well as insulating droplet phases exhibiting roton-type mode softening for a continuous range of momenta across the superradiant phase transition.
-The non-trivial dynamic response of the system to local density perturbations further proves the existence of phonon-like modes.
+The non-trivial dynamic response of the system to a local density perturbation further proves the existence of phonon-like modes.

-\emph{Introduction.}---In recent years, a great deal of attention has been paid to the realization of one of the most enigmatic states of matter, namely, a supersolid~\cite{Gross1957,Chester1970, Boninsegni2012}.
-It combines the periodic density modulation of a solid with the dissipationless flow of a superfluid.
+\emph{Introduction.}---A supersolid, one of the most enigmatic states of matter, combines the periodic density modulation of a solid with the dissipationless flow of a superfluid~\cite{Gross1957,Chester1970, Boninsegni2012}.
 The minimal fundamental requirement for obtaining supersolid is the spontaneous breaking of two continuous symmetries: the internal gauge symmetry which results in superfluidity, and the external spatial translation invariance leading to crystalline order.
 Despite being predicted to exist in solid ${^{4}\text{He}}$ long ago~\cite{Leggett1970,Thouless1969,Andreev1971}, its experimental observation in helium remains elusive yet~\cite{Kim2012,Chan2013}.